A-UTE: Advection Informed, Uncertainty Aware Temperature Emulator: Experiments and Results

-The goal of PACER is to emulate surface air temperature (TAS) and precipitation (PR) from climate forcer emission maps (CO2, CH4, SO2, BC) for a parallel time series of 2015-2100.
-We simulate the output of each climate model as single and super emulator, and also validate the generalisation of our methodology using zero-shot learning.
-We compare PACER against all baselines provided by ClimateSet under the same hyperparameter settings.
-We also compare against ACE \citep{watt2023ace} and LUCIE \cite{guan2024lucie}, two recent climate emulators.
-Since, they both are developed for different emulation task, we adopt their base architecture SFNO \cite{bonev2023spherical} and train it for the same task as ours.
-The details for adaptation of SFNO are given in Appendix \ref{SFNO}.
+\paragraph{Task:} The goal of A-UTE is to auto-regressively emulate state variable (i.e. TAS) from initial condition and a parallel time series of ghg emissions.
+We train our model on 1-year and validate on 10-year roll-outs.
+We also validate the generalisation of our methodology using zero-shot emulation.
+We compare A-UTE against Unet and ConvLSTM baselines provided by ClimateSet.
+We also compare against NADE (Neural Advection–Diffusion Equation) \cite{choi2023climate} and a simple SFNO \cite{bonev2023spherical} given in LUCIE.
+The hyperparameter details for adaptation of all baselines are given in Appendix \ref{baseline}.
+Our code is available at \url{https://anonymous.4open.science/r/A-UTE-1C52}.